Xunius/gplot/docs/basic.rst

 The overarching structure of *gplot* is pretty simple (see :numref:`Fig.%s <figure1>`): there are 2 major plotting classes, *Plot2D* and *Plot2Quiver*.
-The latter is specifically for 2D quiver plots, and the former handles mostly commonly used 2D visualization types, including
+The latter is specifically for 2D quiver plots, and the former handles commonly used 2D visualization types, including

-* contour/isoline
-* contourf/isofill
+* isoline/contou
-* imshow/boxfill
+* isofill/contourf
-* pcolormesh
+* boxfill/imshow/pcolormesh
 * hatching

 These 2 classes accept *ndarray* as inputs, which can be provided by 4 widely used *netCDF* file I/O modules: *netcdf4*, *CDAT*, *Iris* and *xarray*.
-Note that these are optional dependencies, and both *Plot2D* and *Plot2Quiver* works for plain *ndarray* data as well.
+Note that these are optional dependencies, and both *Plot2D* and *Plot2Quiver* work for plain *ndarray* data as well.

 .. note::

    Only *netcdf4* and *CDAT* are currently supported.
 For the latter, only its *cdms2* module is required.

-On top of *Plot2D* and *Plot2Quiver*, plotting with geographical map projections are supported by *basemap* or *Cartopy*, giving rise to 4 derived classes:
+On top of *Plot2D* and *Plot2Quiver*, plotting with geographical map projections are supported by utilizing *basemap* or *Cartopy*, giving rise to 4 derived classes:

 * **Plot2Basemap**: 2D plots as *Plot2D* but using *basemap* as the "backend" for geographical map projections.
 * **Plot2QuiverBasemap**: 2D quiver plots as *Plot2Quiver* but using *basemap* as the "backend" for geographical map projections.